 Antibody – VX15 Multiple Sclerosis

-Multiple sclerosis (MS) is a chronic neuroinflammatory disease characterized by immune cell infiltration, localized myelin destruction, and neural cell demise (1;2).
+Multiple sclerosis (MS) is a chronic inflammatory disease of the central nervous system characterized by immune cell infiltration, localized myelin destruction, and nerve cell death (1;2).
 Given the debilitating nature of the motor and sensory dysfunction associated with MS, there exists a significant need to identify novel therapeutic targets and strategies that safely and effectively slow progression and even reverse this disease.
-One promising target for MS therapeutic development is semaphorin 4D (SEMA4D).
-Signaling cascades initiated by SEMA4D induce T cell (3), B cell (4), and microglial activation (5), neuronal process collapse, apoptosis and decreased maturation of oligodendrocyte precursor cells [OPC; (6)].
+Specifically, a therapeutic that can promote remyelination and repair of damaged nerves, and protect against breakdown of the blood-brain barrier while simultaneously reducing inflammation, would represent a powerful and comprehensive approach toward mitigating disease severity.

 VX15/2503 - Vaccinex is currently conducting a Phase I clinical trial of VX15/2503 monoclonal antibody in adult patients with Multiple Sclerosis.
-This is a single-dose trial measuring safety and tolerability.
+This is a single, ascending dose trial measuring safety and tolerability.
 For further information and eligibility criteria, please refer to the National Institutes of Health ClinicalTrials.gov Web site listed below.